Employment and enterprise development programmes, including organic farming, artisanal skills and ecotourism initiatives for sustainable livelihoods.

 CAREERS, EMPLOYABILITY, ENTREPRENEURSHIP

-The project also offers workplace experience, internships and courses.
-A select group of budding young entrepreneurs go on to complete a business development programme focused on small enterprises and entrepreneurship.
+The Employability Programme offers People, Work, Money and Entrepreneurship workshops to unemployed youth.
+After interviews, a select group of youth are provided with workplace experience.
+Our budding entrepreneurs complete a business development programme focused on small enterprises and entrepreneurship.
 Successful small business presentations receive seed funding and mentorship to help start or expand their small businesses.